Performing Arts

 Lower School

-The Lower School Chorus is non-auditioned for students in Grades 4 and 5.
-Skills developed during rehearsals include proper vocal technique, diction, blend, ensemble skills, music reading, and part work.
-The chorus performs at assemblies and seasonal concerts.
+Chorus is one of the three choices of curricular music ensembles for 5th Graders.
+Led by Bruce Bryant, the class meets every Wednesday.
+Skills developed include proper vocal technique, diction, blend, ensemble skills, music reading, and part work.
+The chorus performs at seasonal concerts, assemblies, and community events.

 Soundwaves

-Soundwaves, a co-curricular Lower School choral group, is comprised of Lower School Chorus students who are interested in more performance opportunities and work on advanced choral repertoire.
+Soundwaves, a co-curricular choral group, is comprised of Lower School Chorus students who are interested in the opportunity to work on and perform advanced choral repertoire.
 Soundwaves performances include assemblies, concerts, and a variety of Park community events.

 Middle School

 The Middle School non-auditioned chorus sings music from around the world, arrangements of show tunes and popular tunes, and composed art music.
-Middle Cs perform at assemblies, seasonal concerts, local venues, and regional festivals.
+The Middle School Chorus perform at assemblies, seasonal concerts, local venues, and regional festivals.

 The B#s